someparty/someparty/source/articles/2017-10-08-then-youre-gone.html.markdown

 [Listen: Lo Siento - *Bingo Bango* @ BandCamp](https://lo-siento.bandcamp.com/album/bingo-bango "#")

-Montreal indie-rock quartet [Ought](https://internetought.com/) has signed to [Merge Records](https://www.mergerecords.com/) internationally and [Royal Mountain](https://www.royalmountainrecords.com/) here at home for the release of their next LP in 2018.
+Montreal indie rock quartet [Ought](https://internetought.com/) has signed to [Merge Records](https://www.mergerecords.com/) internationally and [Royal Mountain](https://www.royalmountainrecords.com/) here at home for the release of their next LP in 2018.
 That'll be the band's third, following the Constellation-released *Sun Coming Down* in 2015.
 Ought is currently on tour in the States and is set to play alongside Waxahatchee throughout November.

 [The Burning Hell](http://www.wearetheburninghell.com/)'s *Revival Beach* is now out, and the band shared a detailed write-up from author Matthew Pateman on the new album, commenting "No one on this planet has ever written anything so in-depth about any of our albums as this."
 You can read the piece at the [Pateman's Ponderings](https://patemanponders.blogspot.ca/2017/10/revival-beach-by-burning-hell.html) blog. *Revival Beach* was recorded and mixed by Al Harle at [Big Jelly Studios](http://www.bigjellystudios.com/) in Ramsgate, UK this past June and released at the end of September on [BB*ISLAND](http://bbislandmusic.com/shop/the-burning-hell-revival-beach-vinyl-cd).